felms/advent-of-code/2015/day10/README.md

 Starting with the digits in your puzzle input, apply this process 40 times. __What is _the length of the result__?

+--- Part Two ---

+Neat, right?
+You might also enjoy hearing [John Conway talking about this sequence](https://www.youtube.com/watch?v=ea7lJkEhytA) (that's Conway of __Conway's Game of Life__ fame).

+Now, starting again with the digits in your puzzle input, apply this process __50__ times.
+What is __the length of the new result__?